irrdnet/irrd/docs/admins/availability-and-migration.rst

   ``sources.{name}.authoritative``, ``sources.{name}.nrtm_host``, or
   ``sources.{name}.import_source`` on a standby instance, as these conflict with ``readonly_standby``.
+* All instances must run the same IRRD version.
 * It is recommended that all PostgreSQL instances only host the IRRd database.
 Streaming replication will always include all databases, and commits received on the standby in any database will trigger